eninedev/eninedev.github.io/entropy/application.md

 All interviews are in-person and are carried out in our offices in Pune.

-We will be also offering interview slots for one day in each of Delhi, Kolkata, and Bengaluru during the week of March 11-15, 2024.
+We may offer interview slots in one or more additional cities, in addition to Pune, during the week of March 11-15, 2024, subject to a minimum number of qualified participants identified before February 29, 2023.

 > Applicants who do not schedule and/or attend an in-person interview will be ineligible for admission to Entropy and may be disqualified from any and all future applications to Entropy or 1E9 Advisors.